ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ### Application
 {: #devsecops-ci-tool-integration-application}

 The Application step that refers to the application source code repository is shown in the following image.
+For application source code repository, you can either choose to use GitHub or IBM-hosted Git Repos and Issue Tracking (GRIT) repository from the list of source providers.
+For the sake of consistency, this tutorial refers to Git Repos and Issue Tracking (GRIT).{: note}

 ![DevSecOps application repository](images/devsecops-ci-app-repo.png){: caption="DevSecOps application repository" caption-side="bottom"}